Trump suggests McConnell step aside if major legislation isn't passed

 Blaming McConnell, Trump called the defeat of the health care bill by a single vote a "disgrace."

-When asked if McConnell should step down from his leadership position, Trump told reporters, "If he doesn't get repeal and replace done, and he doesn't get taxes done and...infrastructure...then you can ask me that question."
+When asked if McConnell should step down from his leadership position, Trump told responded: "If he doesn’t get repeal and replace done and if he doesn’t get taxes done, meaning cuts and reform, and if he doesn’t get a very easy one to get done, infrastructure, if he doesn’t get them done, then you can ask me that question."

 The comments came hours after Trump launched his third Twitter attack of the week against McConnell, feeding a pattern that threatens to deepen the distrust and frustration already bubbling within the traditional GOP establishment about a president who seems to have little concern for party loyalty.